Master of Social Work

 Students must take all required courses in a prescribed, sequential order to advance to the next level of courses.
 The program is normally completed in four semesters of full time study, beginning in the fall semester (a three-year program is also available; requirements are the same).
 The program consists of 28 units of professional foundation common courses that all students must take and 32 units of the concentration curriculum which consists of advanced content and nine units of electives.
 Graduate students who achieve a grade of "C-" or lower will not be able to credit that course toward their degree; and, must maintain a minimum 3.0 GPA to remain in the program.
 A student could receive two "C" grades in the Master's program and continue as long as their GPA does not go below a 3.0.

-Note: The faculty of the Division of Social Work may require a student to leave under specified terms, terminate a student's enrollment, or decline to award a degree if the Director of the Division, upon the recommendation of faculty, determines that this is in the best interests of the division or the community which it serves or that a student is not qualified for admission to the Social Work profession because of factors other than academic standing.
-Determination about factors other than academic standing are made in accordance with the NASW Code of Ethics and the Division of Social Work's Student Performance Standards.
+Note: The faculty of the School of Social Work may require a student to leave under specified terms, terminate a student's enrollment, or decline to award a degree if the Director of the School, upon the recommendation of faculty, determines that this is in the best interests of the school or the community which it serves or that a student is not qualified for admission to the Social Work profession because of factors other than academic standing.
+Determination about factors other than academic standing are made in accordance with the NASW Code of Ethics and the School of Social Work's Student Performance Standards.

 All professional Social Work programs are required to provide foundation content that consists of the knowledge, values, and skills that are basic for practice in any setting situation, and which prepare one for more advanced, specialized learning.
 Six areas of study are introduced in the foundation: Social Work research, Social Work practice, human behavior in the social environment, social welfare policy, multicultural theory, practice, and field instruction.